What is the best treatment for codeine addiction?

 Codeine is a drug that is used in cough syrup and painkiller pills.
 It is a naturally occurring opiate that is found in the opium poppy.
 Like other opiates, codeine does have the potential for addiction and withdrawal symptoms.
 Codeine abuse does occur and often leads to addiction.

-What options are available for codeine addiction treatment?
+What options are available for codeine addiction treatment in Fort Lauderdale, FL?

 When it comes to addiction, the treatment options to detox from codeine addiction are similar to those of other opiates.
 The best and most successful treatment is medication-assisted treatment.
 Buprenorphine and naltrexone are medications that can be used along with psychotherapy and cognitive-behavioral therapy for addiction to opiate drugs.